WHO eyes vaccine trial for Ebola-hit DR Congo - Nigeria Today

 A person caring for him and the motorcycle driver transporting him also died, Salama said.

-This is the first outbreak of Ebola, which spreads by contact with bodily fluids, since the west Africa epidemic that ended in January last year after killing 11,300 people.
+This is the first outbreak of Ebola, which spreads by contact with bodily fluids, since the west Africa epidemic that ended in January last year after making nearly 29,000 people ill and killing more than 11,300.

 – ‘Enormous challenge’ –

-During that epidemic, a vaccine made by Merck was successfully tested in hard-hit Guinea.
+During that epidemic, a vaccine made by US pharmaceutical giant Merck was successfully tested in hard-hit Guinea.

-As in that test, the WHO would like to do a ring-trial in DR Congo, meaning the vaccine would be given to all people who have had contact with known cases, as well as those who have had contact with them.
+As in that test, the WHO would like to do a ring-trial in DR Congo, meaning the vaccine would be given to all people who have had contact with known cases, as well as those who have had contact with those people.

 Health workers would also be given the vaccine.